ShahParin/PerfectPixel/USEME.md

 3. Click **Compress** to reduce the file size.

 ### **7. Levels Adjustment**
-1. Open the **Levels Adjustment** section.
+1. Go to the **Levels Adjustment** section.
 2. Specify values for **Black**, **Midtones**, and **White** levels.
 3. Click **Apply** to adjust the image levels.

 ### **8. Color Correction**
-1. Open the **Color Correction** section.
+1. Navigate to the **Color Correction** section.
-2. Click **Correct Colors** to enhance color balance.
+2. Click **Color Correct** to enhance color balance.

 ### **9. Split Operations**
-1. Navigate to the **Split Operations** section.
+1. Navigate to the **Split Operation** section.
 2. Choose an operation (e.g., **Blur**, **Sharpen**, **Greyscale**, etc.).
-3. Adjust the input value as needed.
+3. Adjust the input percent as needed (some operations like levels adjust will require more inputs).
-4. Click **Apply Split** to preview the operation.
+4. Click **Apply** to preview the operation.
-5. Use **Save Split** to confirm or **Close Split** to discard.
+5. In the dialog box that appears, click **Save** to apply the transformation or click on the **X** to revert it back.
+6. The split percentage can be updated while the dialog box is open.
+Just enter the new value and click on **Apply** again.

 ### **10. Histogram**
-1. The histogram is automatically displayed in the **Histogram** section (right panel).
+1. The histogram is automatically displayed in the **Histogram** section (top-right panel).
 2. It updates whenever an operation is applied to the image.

 ### **11. Logs and Feedback**
-1. Check the **Operation Log** section for a summary of performed operations.
+1. Check the **Operation Log** section for a summary of performed operations or any error messages.
-2. This section is located on the right panel.
+2. This section is located at the top, towards the center of the screen.

 ## Appendix: Script Commands
-As all input images are inside /inputImages, user needs to give "inputImages/fileName" to load images.

-As all output images are inside /res/outputImages, user needs to give "res/outputImages/fileName" to save image.

-This is the done to improvise clarity while loading, manipulation, enhancement and saving of multiple images, avoid confusion and keep images segregated.
+The user can utilize the existing images present in `./inputImages` folder for their operations or enter a file location of their choosing.

+The user can save the output images to the `./outputImages` folder or enter a file location of their choosing.

 Below are some sample examples on how commands should be written in script file to get desired output:
 - Load an image and name it\